 For example, imagine a horse who is always pushing into your space and searching your pockets for treats.
 A traditional trainer might pop the horse on the nose or wave her hands at the horse.
 Instead, doing some training sessions using clicker training and protected contact would give the trainer a chance to teach the horse alternative ways to get attention and treats.
 These alternative behaviors could include teaching the horse to turn his head away, back up, or lower his head.

-In the great photo series to the right, Peggy Hogan demonstrates step-by-step how to use treat delivery to encourage a horse to take a step backward out of the trainer’s space.
+In the great photo series just above, Peggy Hogan demonstrates step-by-step how to use treat delivery to encourage a horse to take a step backward out of the trainer’s space.
 If you have a horse who has a tendency to come into your space, delivering treats in this manner is an easy way to teach the horse to take a step backward to get his treat, rather than coming into your space to take his treat.

 Protected contact can reduce frustration